Matthew Reilly: Personal life

 In 2004, Reilly married Natalie Freer.
 Freer attended a nearby high school, Loreto Kirribilli, and also went to the University of New South Wales, where she studied Psychology.
 Reilly credits Freer with encouraging him to self-publish his first book.
-In early December 2011, while Reilly was in South Australia on a book tour promoting Scarecrow and the Army of Thieves, Natalie, who had suffered from anorexia and depression, committed suicide.
+In early December 2011, while Reilly was in South Australia on a book tour promoting Scarecrow and the Army of Thieves, Natalie, who had suffered from anorexia and depression, died by suicide.
 Reilly subsequently cancelled his remaining book tours and announced on Facebook his intention to take a break from online communications."My life pretty much fell apart; she was my everything.
 We did everything together; we’d done everything together for the previous 18 years.
-And suddenly I’d have days where I’d look at the clock and it’d be quarter past one in the afternoon and I’d think ‘I’ve got ten hours ‘til I’m going to go to bed’.
+And suddenly I’d have days where I’d look at the clock and it’d be quarter past one in the afternoon, and I’d think: I’ve got ten hours ‘til I’m going to go to bed.
 I cried every day for six months.
 I howled in my car.
 I’d take the dog for the longest of walks that she’s ever had in her life."

 — Reilly on his wife Natalie's suicide.Reilly owns several movie prop reproductions such as a life-size statue of Han Solo frozen in carbonite from Star Wars, a golden idol from Raiders of the Lost Ark, and a DeLorean from Back to the Future.
-A big fan of Hollywood blockbusters, Reilly hopes to one day direct a movie adapted from one of his own books.
+A big fan of Hollywood blockbusters, Reilly hoped to one day direct a movie adapted from one of his own stories.
+He would ultimately get to fulfil this mission when he co-wrote and directed Interceptor.

-Reilly has been in a relationship with Kate Freeman, and in 2015 moved with her to Los Angeles, California.
+Reilly has been in a relationship with Kate Freeman, and in 2015 he moved with her to Los Angeles, California.
+They married in April 2023.